robertegel/numWater.Stochastic/readme.md

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 View [concept.pdf](https://github.com/robertegel/numWater.Stochastic/blob/master/concept.pdf) for more information about the models behavior.
+This project continues where a previous unpublished group project left off.

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].